Cannabis Alert: State Senate hearings could change legal landscape of cannabis in Maryland

 - Scoring is based on the number of owners, investors and managers in the most disadvantaged group and the total percentage of ownership held by individuals in the most disadvantaged group.

 - The current guidelines and rules provide opportunities and challenges for creating the ownership structure.

-The 2019 Draft Application is now available online through the MMCC’s website.
-The Commission is currently reviewing public questions and plans to release the finalized application on March 1.
-If their anticipated timeline remains on track, the application period will run from March 1 through April 30, 2019, followed by an evaluation period from May 1 through June 30, 2019.
+The 2019 Grower and Processor Applications are now available online through the MMCC’s website.
+The application period will run from March 25 through May 24, 2019, followed by an evaluation period from May 25 through July 24, 2019.